-• Vaccines: Medicare covers some vaccines under Part B medical coverage and other vaccines under Part D drug coverage.
+- Smoking Cessation Drugs: Your plan includes coverage for smoking cessation drugs prescribed by a physician.
+See Formulary for a complete list of drugs covered. - Transgender Changes or Gender Identity Disorder Drugs: You pay the applicable drug tier copay under retail or mail order.
+See Formulary for a complete list of drugs covered. - Vaccines: Medicare covers some vaccines under Part B medical coverage and other vaccines under Part D drug coverage.
 Your UC drug plan provides coverage for both Part B and Part D vaccines at no cost when purchased at a network pharmacy.
 You also have coverage for vaccines administered at a physician's office, however the physician will only submit a claim for a Part B vaccine.
 If you want to get a Part D vaccine at your physician's office you will pay for the entire cost of the vaccine and its administration and then ask your UC drug plan to pay its share of the cost.
 Please see your Evidence of Coverage for complete details on what you pay for vaccines covered by Part D. A list of Part D covered vaccines are included in your formulary.
-Part B covered vaccines are listed in the benefits chart.
+Part B covered vaccines are listed in the benefits chart. - Drug Plan Out of Pocket: Once the cost you have paid for covered drugs reaches \$1,000 your plan will cover 100% of the cost of covered drugs.
+You will no longer have to pay a copay or coinsurance for covered drugs until the next calendar year begins.

 - Coverage for Out of Country Drugs: Outpatient prescription drugs are not covered by Medicare Part D plans when they are filled by pharmacies outside of the United States.
-Your plan provides coverage for outpatient prescription drugs when all of the following apply: - $\circ$ $\,$ You are outside the 50 United States, District of Columbia, and all U.S. Territories for less than six months, - You remain a permanent resident of the United States while you are out of country, - The drug is approved by the Food and Drug Administration (FDA), and - The drug would be a covered drug by your plan if the drug was filled by a pharmacy located within the United States.
+Your plan provides coverage for outpatient prescription drugs when all of the following apply: - You are outside the 50 United States, District of Columbia, and all U.S. Territories for less than six months, - o You remain a permanent resident of the United States while you are out of country, - o The drug is approved by the Food and Drug Administration (FDA), and - The drug would be a covered drug by your plan if the drug was filled by a pharmacy located within the United States.